-OVERVIEW: The VNA Foundation is focused on underserved populations in Chicago and awards grants for home health care services, community and school based services, primary care, chronic disease management, and health promotion.
-Grants are awarded at four times per year and most range in size between $15,000 and $80,000 each.
+OVERVIEW: The VNA Foundation is focused on underserved populations in Chicago and awards grants for home health care services, community and school-based services, primary care, chronic disease management, and health promotion.

-IP TAKE: The VNA Foundation likes to make applying for a grant as straightforward as possible for grantseekers.
-Refreshingly, VNA is open to considering unsolicited grant inquiries and has a nice online system to send them on over.
+IP TAKE: The VNA Foundation likes to make applying for a grant very straightforward for grantseekers and is open to considering unsolicited grant inquiries.

-VNA announced 19 new local grants a spring board meeting, including a couple grants that topped $70,000.
-Among these top local grantees were the PCC Community Wellness Center, Loyola University Chicago's Nurse Managed School Based Health Center, and the Illinois Association of Free and Charitable Clinics.
-The foundation’s current special initiatives are Supporting Illinois Free and Charitable Clinics, the Anne M. Davis Mobile Health Award, and the Women Veterans Health Project.
+Virtually all VNA grants have measurable outcomes, although the amounts, target populations, and purposes of grants vary widely.
+Organizations that have received large grants include the Illinois Association of Free and Charitable Clinics, the AIDS Foundation of Chicago, and Thresholds, an organization that assists low-income women veterans struggling with PTSD, mental illness and sexual trauma.
+Other top local grantees include the PCC Community Wellness Center, Loyola University Chicago's Nurse Managed School Based Health Center, and the Illinois Association of Free and Charitable Clinics.
+The foundation’s special initiatives are a smartphone app for youth experiencing homelessness, supporting Illinois free and charitable clinics, the Anne M. Davis Mobile Health Award, and the Women Veterans Health Project.